ClusterHQ/flocker/docs/releasenotes/index.rst

 * Flocker API has new endpoints to create, list, renew, and delete lease on a dataset.
 * Flocker now works on servers where ``SELinux`` is enabled.
-* Flocker is more accurate in figuring out attached blockdevice path on ``Cinder`` backend.
+* Flocker is more accurate in figuring out attached block device path on ``Cinder`` backend.
 * Flocker now has smaller log footprint from ``EBS`` storage driver on success path.

 v1.2